GunnerLab/mcce4_tutorial/docs/tests/ex3.md

 > ```
 >
 > A more detailed explanation of mfe.py program can be found here [MFE Tutorial](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/mfe_tutorial/)

-To see more details about each step [Eₘ analysis](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/Em_calculation/)

 ### For your information